-Part 8 - Security and emergency systems 8.1 Does the village have a security system? ☐ Yes ⊠ No 8.2 Does the village have an emergency help system?
-If yes or optional:the emergency help system details are: Emergency response system equipment is installed in each accommodation unit and in all common areas which allows residents to activate an emergency call.
-An external provider assesses and deals with calls in accordance with agreed protocols. the emergency help system is monitored between: 24 hours, 7 days per week.
-8.3 Does the village have equipment that provides for the safety or medical emergency of residents? ⊠ Yes □ No If yes, list or provide details e.g. first aid kit, defibrillator: Defibrillator, first aid kit, adequate lighting of common areas; locks on doors, fire protection equipment as required by law.
+Part 8 - Security and emergency systems 8.1 Does the village have a security system? ☐ Yes ☒ No Note from the scheme operator: Building locked at 4.30pm each day.
+8.2 Does the village have an emergency help system? ∑ Yes - all residents If yes or optional:the emergency help system details are: Emergency response system equipment is installed in each accommodation unit and in all common areas which allows residents to activate an emergency call.
+An external provider assess and deals with calls in accordance with agreed protocols. the emergency help system is monitored between: 24 hours a day, seven days per week.
+8.3 Does the village have equipment that provides for the safety or medical emergency of residents? ⊠ Yes □ No If yes, list or provide details e.g. first aid kit, defibrillator: First aid kit, adequate lighting of common areas, locks on doors, fire protection equipment as required by law.